pytorch/rfcs/RFC-0000-dataloader-echonomic.md

 * Send item to the appropriate item_queue (by item's bw_idx)

 #### **Batch_worker Flow**
-* Get one item at a time from item_queue and append them into batches, by item batch_idx (and batch_size)
+* Get one item at a time from item_queue and collect them into batches, by item batch_idx (and batch_size)
 * Once all items of a given batch are received, run collate_fn and send the prepared batch to worker_result_queue

 #### **New Parameters**